kubernetes/enhancements/keps/sig-scheduling/5963-device-compatibility-groups/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Yes — scheduling cycles involving DRA devices incur an additional per-counter-set intersection check.
+Yes — scheduling cycles involving DRA devices incur an additional per-counter-set intersection check, which IMO is negligible compared to existing DRA implementation.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?